dashhive/DashKeys.js/README.md

 Also: Compression Flag, Recovery Bit, Y is Even / Odd Byte, Quadrant

-A private key always starts with `0x01`, the compression flag. \
+A Base58Check private key has the suffix `0x01`, the compression flag. \
 This indicates that Pub Key Hashes must not include the Y value.

 See also: [Public Key](#public-key).